tkhq/docs/docs/documentation/features/otp-auth.md

 - `otpType`: specifiy delivery mechanism `"OTP_TYPE_SMS"` or `"OTP_TYPE_EMAIL"`
 - `contact`: the email or phone number of the user who would like to authenticate.
 This contact must be already attached to the user in organization data (i.e., previously approved by the user).
 This prevents malicious account takeover.
 If you try to pass a different email address or phone number, the activity will fail.
 - `emailCustomization`: optional parameters for customizing emails.
 If not provided, the default email will be used.
 For more info, see the [integration guide](/embedded-wallets/sub-organization-auth#email-customization).
 - `userIdentifier`: optional parameter to uniquely identify an end-user, for the purpose of rate limiting SMS OTP requests on a per-user basis.
 We recommend generating this value serverside based on either the user's IP address or their public key to mitigate the risk of abuse.
-If this value is omitted, no per-user rate limiting will be enforced for SMS OTP requests.
+Turnkey will enforce rate limiting on our end based on this identifier if any value is provided; if this is left blank, no per-user rate limiting will be enforced.

 This activity generates a 6 digit OTP, and sends it as an email or SMS